 History

 When Ohio House Bill 119 was passed in 2007, which created a new K-12 education model for public independent STEM schools, Dayton was the perfect location for the first regional campus.
-In 2009, the Dayton Regional STEM School was founded, serving students 76 students in ninth grade from across the community.
+In 2009, the Dayton Regional STEM School was founded, serving 76 students in ninth grade from across the community.
 Since then, we have grown our student population ten-fold, expanded to serve grades 6-12, repurposed a vacant shopping plaza into an innovative learning lab, built relationships with hundreds of professional partners, and become a highlight for STEM education in the Dayton region and beyond.